 No Final Victory

-Amidst a barrage of tests to uncover the nature of his return, the newly resurrected Wonder Man managed to slip away from Avengers Mansion and began wandering the streets of New York.
+Amidst a barrage of tests to uncover the nature of his return, the newly-resurrected Wonder Man managed to slip away from Avengers Mansion and began wandering the streets of New York.
 Confused and uneasy with his resurrection, Wonder Man fell under the thrall of the Living Laser who at the time was wearing the Serpent Crown.

-Private War of Doctor Doom
+The Private War of Doctor Doom

 The Avengers remained concerned about Wonder Man's mental health and reliability and pondered the nature of his return to life.
-Feeling unwelcome at Avengers Mansion, Wonder Man leaves to accompany the injured Avenger Whizzer to hospital instead.
-The rest of the Avengers are attacked at their mansion by Attuma who captures all of them except for Beast who manages to escape.
+Feeling unwelcome at Avengers Mansion, Wonder Man leaves to accompany the injured Avenger Whizzer to the hospital instead.
+The rest of the Avengers are attacked at their mansion by Attuma, who captures all of them except for Beast who manages to escape.

 While the captive Avengers are forced to fight Doctor Doom on behalf of Attuma, Beast arrives at the hospital and tells Whizzer and Wonder Man that they are the only Avengers left.
-With the task of saving the day falling to them, Wonder Man cements his standing with the Avengers by going into action to save the captives from Attuma even though they had spurned him as a friend and team-mate earlier.
+With the task of saving the day falling to them, Wonder Man cements his standing with the Avengers by going into action to save the captives from Attuma even though they had spurned him as a friend and teammate earlier.

 Bride of Ultron

 When Ultron sought to kidnap Hank Pym to force him to make himself a wife, he needed to distract the other Avengers and to this end he saw fit to help Grim Reaper infiltrate Avengers Mansion.
 The Grim Reaper then overpowered and captured most of the Avengers present in their mansion.
-With the Avengers captive, Grim Reaper then staged a "mock trial" to determine whether or not Vision or Wonder Man was his true brother.
+With the Avengers captive, Grim Reaper then staged a “mock trial” to determine whether Vision or Wonder Man was his true brother.
 After both the Vision and Wonder Man recount their origins, Grim Reaper decides that Wonder Man is his true brother and the Vision is a mockery of his brother.

 Grim Reaper plans to kill Vision until Wonder Man intercepts and saves the Vision.
 Discovering that Wonder Man is no longer "human", the Grim Reaper resigns to the fact that his brother is gone.
 Grim Reaper is defeated with relative ease, but in the process Ultron had commenced his plan to make himself a Bride.